Eagle Scout Investment Ceremony

-Set the stage a background of flags behind the installation team.
-On stage there is a Scout candelabra with 22 candles, representing the 12 points of the Law, 3 points of the Oath, the 6 ranks of Scouting and the Scout spirit.
+Set the stage with a background of flags behind the installation team.
+On stage, there is a Scout candelabra with 22 candles, representing the 12 points of the Law, 3 points of the Oath, the 6 ranks of Scouting, and the Scout spirit.
 All candles are out except the "Spirit of Scouting."
 Begin the ceremony by having a bugler step out and sound fan-fare.
 The curtains open and the narrator begins.

 Master of Ceremonies (MC)